Robert-Holovka/unity3D-PUN-scalability-in-online-games/README.md

 This game shows some of the techniques that are usually used to achieve:
  - Scalability,
  - Consistency and
- - To reduce the impact of the network latency and packet loss.
+ - To reduce the impact of the network latency and packet loss. <br>
 **Implemented techniques: consistency management, dead reckoning, interpolation, network culling and world division.**

 <h3>1.
 Matchmaking</h3>